An Exciting Family Adventure With Odysseus

 Be King of Ithaca for a day

 Situated in the Ionian sea, the beautiful island of Ithaca was where Odysseus reigned in Ancient Greek times.
 From the island, he started a quest to Troy to rescue his wife Penelope’s cousin Helen from the grasp of the prince of Troy, then returned some 10 years later.
 According to mythology, Ithaca was named after Ithacus’, son of the sea-god Poseidon or Ithaca’s, the sun of a Kefalonian king who settled there.

-The island is mostly unspoiled, with beautiful beaches, clear blue seas and lots of sun, as you would expect from a Greek Island.
-Head to Vathy, home to the Cave of the Nymphs, where Odysseus hid the gifts that he was given by the Phaeacians, who supported him in his eventual return to Ithaca.
+The island is mostly unspoiled, with beautiful beaches, clear blue seas, and lots of sun, as you would expect from a Greek Island.
+Head to Vathi, home to the Cave of the Nymphs, where Odysseus hid the gifts that he was given by the Phaeacians, who supported him in his eventual return to Ithaca.

 For a little history, head to Homer’s School, an archeological site where you can immerse yourselves into the ancient Greek world and charming 3,000-year-old ruins.
 After your educational trips, you can sit back, relax and soak up the atmosphere of modern Greek culture.

 Experience what it is like to be shipwrecked in Corfu

 In Homer’s Odyssey, the shipwrecked hero Odysseus has washed ashore on what is possibly at modern Érmones, on the Northwest coast of Corfu.
 The women that rescued him took him to the Phaeacian Palace and after revealing his identity to King Alkinoös he is given a ship to take him safely back to Ithaca.

 Upon his return, the Phaeacian ship is turned to stone by Poseidon, still enraged because Odysseus’ men had blinded Poseidon’s son the Cyclops, in revenge for the Phaeacians helping Odysseus.

-There are plenty of activities on the island of Corfu, including a trip the impressive Achillion Palace and walks along both the old and new fortress will allow you to step back in time and picture Odysseus taking the very same path.
+There are plenty of activities on the island of Corfu, including a trip to the impressive Achilleion Palace, and walks along both the old and new fortress will allow you to step back in time and picture Odysseus taking the very same path.

 You can walk forward into more modern history as you visit archeological sites, such as Palaeopolis and ancient churches and monasteries that give Corfu its laid-back spiritual feel.